-If you use a Jewish calendar, you may have noticed this notation last week on June 30: “Tzom Tammuz.”
+If you use a Jewish calendar, you may have noticed this notation: “Tzom Tammuz.”
 The phrase translates to “Fast of Tammuz” which isn’t terribly enlightening, so I thought you might like to have a bit more information.

 Tzom Tammuz is a “minor fast,” kept only from sunrise to sunset.
-It applies only to eating and drinking, unlike the major fasts of Tisha B’Av and Yom Kippur, on which we refrain not only from eating and drinking, but also from other activities related to our bodies, including washing and anointing our bodies, wearing leather, and sexual relations.
-Major fasts last 25 hours, from sunset one day until three stars appear in the sky on the next.
+It applies only to eating and drinking, unlike the major fasts of Tisha B’Av and Yom Kippur, when many Jews refrain from eating and drinking, but also from other activities related to our bodies, including washing, wearing leather, and having sexual relations.

-Although there are some people who look forward to rebuilding the Temple someday, Reform Judaism holds that the time for it is past.
-With the destruction of the Temple, God moved us into a new period of history, one in which our sacrifices would be made of prayers and song, rather than of animal gore.
+Although there are some people who look forward to rebuilding the Temple someday, Reform Judaism holds that the time for it has passed.
+With the destruction of the Temple, God moved us into a new period of history, one in which our sacrifices would be made of prayers and song, rather than animals.

-I personally do not fast on Tzom Tammuz, but I keep it as a quiet day of reflection and study.
-The three-week period from the Fast of Tammuz until Tishah B’Av is a time to reflect on sinat chinam, baseless hatred, which the rabbis of the Talmud consider to be the cause of the Temple’s destruction – and sadly, is a topic that is all too pertinent today’s.
-Let us know in the comments whether you observe any major or minor fasts on the Jewish calendar?
-Why or why not?
+I personally do not fast on Tzom Tammuz, but I do observe it as a quiet day of reflection and study.
+The three-week period from the Fast of Tammuz until Tishah B’Av is a time to reflect on sinat chinam, baseless hatred, which the rabbis of the Talmud consider to be the cause of the Temple’s destruction – and sadly, is a topic that is all too pertinent today.